-PSYCHOLOGY UNITS 1- 4
+PSYCHOLOGY UNITS 1-4

-Psychology is a broad discipline that incorporates both the scientific study of human behaviour through biological, psychological and social perspectives and the systematic application of this knowledge to personal and social circumstances in everyday life.
+Psychology is a broad subject area that seeks to describe, explain, understand and predict human behaviour and mental processes.
+It explores human behaviour through biological, psychological and social perspectives.
 The study explores the connection between the brain and behaviour by focusing on the relationship between genetics and environment, individual differences and group dynamics, sensory perception and awareness, memory and learning, and mental health.